-Six of the best cruises for 2024
+Pick of the best cruises for 2025

 11 minute read

-We’ve come up with some of the best cruises in six different categories to help you pick your next big trip for 2024.
+We’ve come up with some of the best cruises in six different categories to help you pick your next big trip for 2025.

 In this guide, we highlight six different types of cruise and match each category to a best-fit ship or cruise holiday.
-We’ll also offer some practical tips to make sure your cruise holiday goes off without a hitch.
+We’ll also offer practical tips to make sure your cruise holiday goes off without a hitch.

 • All-inclusive cruises.
 Book a cruise where everything is included in one convenient package